 Projection mapping can be a great solution for adding texture, color and motion to your 3D displays.
 The advantage of printing in 3D for this purpose lies in the fact that UV maps are created from the original 3D file.
-When the Massivit 3D print is done, the projection mapping process is ready to go in a matter of a few simple steps.
+When the Massivit 3D print is done, the projection mapping process is ready to go in a few simple steps.

-The combination of Massivit 3D printers and Madmapper software offers a simple solution for creating complex eye popping displays with endless possibilities.
+The combination of Massivit 3D printers and Madmapper software offers a simple solution for creating complex eye- popping displays with endless possibilities.